Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 The following miscellaneous locations are minor areas the characters might visit in [[Hupperdook]] during their investigations.

-A majestic temple to [[Moradin]] the All-Hammer, this mighty octagonal structure resembles a massive anvil atop an iron shrine.
+A majestic temple to [[Moradin]] the [[Moradin|All-Hammer]], this mighty octagonal structure resembles a massive anvil atop an iron shrine.
 Within, holy symbols and prayer coins are pressed and forged, while blacksmiths and tinkerers come to have their plans and creations blessed.

 Attached through a series of angled hallways, this network of foundries forms a sprawling compound that smelts, purifies, and prepares a majority of the metal materials and ingots distributed throughout the [[Marrow Valley]].